SUGAR COOKIE BARS WITH CREAM CHEESE FROSTING

 - Add eggs, one at a time, mixing after each egg.
 Add vanilla and mix well.

 - In a separate bowl combine flour, salt, baking soda and stir with a whisk to combine.
 Add to the wet mixture and mix just until combined.
 Spread onto the prepared cookie sheet. * The dough should spread easily but if needed, drop large spoonful's of it all over the cookie sheet and then spread it out that way.

-- Bake for 10-15 min, until edges are light golden brown and the center looks pale & puffy.
+- Bake for 13-16 min, until edges are just barely light golden brown and the center looks pale & puffy.
 The center should not look wet at all, but it should still be very pale.
 Mine usually take the full 15 minutes.
 Let cool completely in the pan before frosting.

 - Blend together the butter and cream cheese until smooth and creamy.
 Add vanilla and almond extracts and beat together until combined.

 - Add powdered sugar and heavy cream and blend on low speed (to avoid powdered sugar going everywhere) and eventually increase the speed as needed.
 Spread over cooled cookie bars.* I have never used more than 2 tablespoons heavy cream.
 You want the frosting as thick as possible but still spreadable.
 I have found that 2 tablespoons is perfect.
 If you use a lower fat milk you will need much less milk so start at 1 tablespoon with any milk besides heavy cream.